rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Waterfall reminds me of mocking in unit testing.
 Both do not work well for similar reasons.

 Let's talk about bias in empirical reasoning.
 Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
-If your wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down n your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere in your arm? or maybe it is not a nerve issue at all?
+If your wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere in your arm? or maybe it is not a nerve issue at all?
 Practitioners of empirical have been known to assume wrong cause[^bias].
 Empirical is tricky.

 [^bias]: Rate of misdiagnosis for carpal tunnel is over 80% [_add_blank_target carpal tunnel misdiagnosis](https://www.carpalrx.com/post/carpal-tunnel-misdiagnosis).
 A very sad example for the past: it is now believed that a big cause of death during Spanish Flu was too much aspirin prescribed to treat the symptoms.